Beckhoff/TF2000_Server_Samples/Extensions/RandomValue/README.md

-# About the "RandomValue" sample
+# About the "RandomValue" samples

-The "RandomValue" sample extension is a server extension that provides random numbers between zero and a configurable maximum.
+The "RandomValue" sample extensions for C# and Python are server extensions that provide random numbers between zero and a configurable maximum.

 The initial maximum is 1000.
 New random numbers are returned by the `RandomValue.RandomValue` symbol and are always smaller or equal to